Blog | Personal Finance, Real Estate

 Sure, you can make money from a house.
 There are lots of ways to do this, and I’ll describe how investors do it later.
 But often when people say you can make money off your house, they mean their personal residence.
 This is true.
 Some people do make money from their homes, and when they do, it can then become an asset.

 The way most people make money is from selling a house after years of living in it.
 This is what you call realizing equity.
 The difference between what you bought your house at and what you can sell it for is appreciation.
-Often times pay a lot of equity down over many years.
+Oftentimes you pay a lot of equity down over many years.
 This coupled with a modest gain in appreciation can feel like a true windfall.
 But it is often a small return on the money you put into the house.

 Worse yet, many people realized that appreciation is not guaranteed in the great recession.
 They lost everything as the price of their house dropped well below what they paid it for.
 Then the house was a real liability.